France steps up security at public venues, plans new counter-terrorism body

 Since the 2015 attacks, France has been in a state of emergency and has soldiers patrolling its streets alongside police to protect tourist sites, government buildings and events.

-Macron told British Prime Minister Theresa May in a phone call on Tuesday that he had mobilized all means of cooperation to help Britain in the fight against terrorism, his office said.
+Macron told British Prime Minister Theresa May in a phone call on Tuesday that he had mobilised all means of cooperation to help Britain in the fight against terrorism, his office said.

 Prime Minister Edouard Philippe called on French citizens to be vigilant following the Manchester attack, which Philippe described as an "abominable crime."